 Where to Have Breakfast in Spain

-Unless there is a particular coffee roastery or churros maker you want to check out, my advice for breakfast in Spain is always: eat somewhere with a good view.
+Unless there is a particular coffee roastery or churros maker you want to check out, eat somewhere with a good view.

 La Hora del Vermut is Vermouth O'Clock in Spain!